chengtaow/Compare-OpenCV-SIFT-SURF-FAST-ORB/README.md

 $ python featuredetect.py

 The image shows the result.
 The SIFT provides the most accurate feature detection, while ORB and FAST requires the least computational time.
-The orientation is not computed in FAST.
-In real time feature matching problem, I will prefer ORB algorithm.
+Consider FAST is not robust to high level of noise, and the orientation is not computed in FAST.
+I will prefer ORB algorithm to do feature matching in real time problems.